wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ## Syntax

-The Synapse Expression syntax is as follows:
+The syntax for Synapse Expressions is as follows:

 ```
 ${expression}